rdok/tales-of-arise_vortex-extension/readme.md

 ### Develop

 - Use Window's Ubuntu WSL to develop.
+- See `Makefile` for commands such as running all CI checks & bundling production.
 - The Jest version is held back due to https://github.com/Typescript-TDD/jest-ts-auto-mock#requirements

 ### Sources